 Bland diet for use during Taxol chemotherapy

 The list below de-emphasizes high-antioxidant and antimutagenic foods such as brightly colored fruits and vegetables, while featuring bland, as well as somewhat bitter-tasting foods, that do not promote cancer (when consumed in moderation).
 It is important not to drive up blood sugar and insulin levels with high carbohydrate/low fiber meals.
 Select as wide a variety of these foods as possible and consume any one of them in moderation in addition to the foods recommended above.

 Recent studies suggest that fasting around chemotherapy treatments could protect normal cells from the toxic effects of chemotherapy while sensitizing cancer cells to the treatment.
 However, more studies and human trials are required before it can be determined whether fasting during chemotherapy is safe and effective.

 On the other hand, weight gain, which is common during chemotherapy, is known to be associated with less favorable prognosis and should be avoided.

 We caution against taking curcumin, EGCG, gamma-linolenic acid (GLA), I3C, DIM, luteolin, quercetin, apigenin, or resveratrol in supplement form because of the possibility of unintended consequences.
 Safe and effective dosages for these supplements during chemotherapy have not been established.
 Note that curcumin has been shown to be an iron chelator, which could negatively impact some women undergoing chemotherapy by reducing their iron stores.

-Under the list of tags below are links to recent studies on this topic.
+Below are links to recent studies on this topic.
 For a more complete list of studies, please click on Taxol.